Refer for the advocacy service you or the person you work with here.

 If the referral is with regard to a safeguarding issue, then please use the Care Act Advocacy referral form.

-As well as our advocacy services, there are referral forms for our Leeds Autism AIM, Bradford and Craven Autism AIM and Leep1 projects.
+As well as our advocacy services, there are referral forms for our Learning Disability Day Opportunities, Leeds Autism AIM and Bradford and Craven Autism AIM services.

 Leeds Autism AIM logo